-Fiberglass (FRP) – FRP fans and blowers are utilized for general/process ventilations where corrosive environments exist in unforgiving fumes or vapors.
-Material makeup of FRP fans typically provides tremendous efficiency in most all environments.
-The material composition of FRP fans offers strength at extremely low temperatures and the ability to withstand temperatures up to 250⁰ F. Hartzell FRP Fans (LINK) have a unique one-piece design resin molded wheel and fiberglass components in the airstream provide fans with extreme durability, higher strength-to-weight ratio, and a lighter product compared to metal fans.
+Fiberglass (FRP) – FRP fans and blowers are utilized for general/process ventilation where corrosive environments contain unforgiving fumes or vapors.
+The material makeup of FRP fans typically provides tremendous efficiency in these environments.
+The material composition of FRP fans offers strength at extremely low temperatures and the ability to withstand temperatures up to 250⁰ F. Hartzell Air Movement FRP Fans have a unique one-piece design resin molded wheel and fiberglass components in the airstream provide fans with extreme durability, higher strength-to-weight ratio, and a lighter product compared to metal fans.
 They offer important options of additional abrasive/erosion resistant coatings, H-Cor extra corrosion synthetic surface veil, and electrical grounding.

 - Pulp & Paper and Chlorine (Cl) – There are production steps within this industry, including pulping, pressing and bleaching, that create an opening for a highly corrosive environment.
 We know the predominate corrosive gases in this industry are Chlorine and Chlorine Dioxide with equipment selection designed to handle these at a minimum.